 And Ambergris Caye runs right along the reef and no matter where you are along the beach, the view is spectacular.
 So what could there possibly be not to like?

-Nothing I say, the water is absolutely gorgeous and swimming off a dock and laying on it after is one of life’s greatest pleasures.
+Nothing I say, the water is absolutely gorgeous and swimming and sunning off a dock is one of life’s greatest pleasures.

 The dock at Mata Chica Resort.

 But the reef being right off shore means a few things (it actually touches the land way up north) – the water within is more calm than the open sea, it is relatively shallow and in many areas, turtle grass flourishes.
 Often this make it a bit trickier to wade into the water.

 Swimming off the docks (and boats) is awesome, please trust me!

 BUT if you want to also find a beach where you can wade in to cool off, here are some of my picks.
 And pics.

 And remember, all beach in Belize is public.
 So while you may not be allowed to use a resort’s chairs and pool, you are definitely able to roll out a towel ANYWHERE – and that includes all docks.

 Beaches are public always.
 All docks are public from 6am to 6pm.

 Ramon’s Village – Just south of town is one of the original and most famous resorts on the island, Ramon’s Village.
 They have a beautiful strip of beach (and a popular swimming dock for the kids in town) that is great for wading in.

 Central Park – Over the last few years, there has been a revival of Central Park in downtown San Pedro.
 An old palapa was torn down and the street vendors have been more to a designated area on the Back Street.
 It’s left Central Park’s beach looking beautiful.
 And, while shallow, it’s a lovely and convenient spot to sit in da wata.